hashicorp/terraform-provider-azurerm/website/docs/r/network_connection_monitor.html.markdown

 ---
 layout: "azurerm"
-page_title: "Azure Resource Manager: azurerm_connection_monitor"
+page_title: "Azure Resource Manager: azurerm_network_connection_monitor"
-sidebar_current: "docs-azurerm-resource-connection-monitor"
+sidebar_current: "docs-azurerm-resource-network-connection-monitor"
 description: |-
-  Configures a Connection Monitor to monitor communication between a Virtual Machine and an endpoint using a Network Watcher.
+  Configures a Network Connection Monitor to monitor communication between a Virtual Machine and an endpoint using a Network Watcher.

 ---

 # azurerm_connection_monitor

-Configures a Connection Monitor to monitor communication between a Virtual Machine and an endpoint using a Network Watcher.
+Configures a Network Connection Monitor to monitor communication between a Virtual Machine and an endpoint using a Network Watcher.

-~> **NOTE:** This resource has been deprecated in favour of the `azurerm_network_connection_monitor` resource and will be removed in the next major version of the AzureRM Provider.
-The new resource shares the same fields as this one, and information on migrating across [can be found in this guide](../guides/migrating-between-renamed-resources.html).

 ## Example Usage